 Prior to coming to ONU, Professor Mathews received her school’s first ever Eagle Award for her outstanding classroom strategies, leadership and contributions to the school community.
 She also piloted her district’s first ever virtual summer school as the coordinator for the middle school program.
 Through this experience she was able to use her knowledge of data assessment, instructional technology, and teacher leadership to guide staff and students through standards-based learning during the Covid-19 Pandemic.

 Professor Mathews teaches introductory education and ELA & social studies methods courses at Olivet.
+She serves as the Program Coordinator for the Elementary Education program, the faculty sponsor for the Christian Education Association and the social media coordinator for the School of Education.
 She believes that working with pre-service teachers provides her with an opportunity to mentor and encourage a new generation of educators to be the hands and feet of Christ in the schools where they will serve.

 When she is not teaching, she enjoys spending time with her husband Jerry and their three kids, Madelyn, Micah and Mya.
 They are active volunteers in their church’s children’s program and enjoy traveling as often as possible.